How many times have you been stuck inside with the kids on a cold winter’s day?

 Take advantage of those days to do some awesome snow science while staying cozy inside!
 In this post you will discover how to make a snowman that magically gets bigger and bigger.

-While you wait for your winter science experiment to be complete you can make some snow paint, eat a snow cone (directions below), and discover 16 more snowman activities at the end of this post to keep the kids learning and engaged even during the coldest and longest days of winter.
+While you wait for your winter science experiment to be complete you can make some snow paint, make some Santa Claus exploding baggies, eat a snow cone (directions below), and discover 16 more snowman activities at the end of this post to keep the kids learning and engaged even during the coldest and longest days of winter.

 If you enjoy this snow science experiment, you will love my new ebook, 5 SUPER COOL WINTER SCIENCE EXPERIMENTS FOR KIDS.
 It includes instructions for how to grow a snowy salt crystal house, how to make an indoor snowstorm, how to blast snowmen several feet into the air, and more!
 Click on the picture below for more details.